DonDxDy/odoo/doc/howtos/rdtraining/06_firstui.rst

 Now that we have are to interact with the UI thanks to the default views, the next step is
 obvious: we want to define :ref:`our own views <howto/rdtraining/07_basicviews>`.

+.. [#refresh] A refresh is needed since the web clients keeps a cache of the various menus
+              and views for performance reasons.